-- 5.1.1 The Authorised Corporate Director of the Company is Tutman Fund Solutions Limited which is a private company limited by shares incorporated in England and Wales under the Companies Act 1985.
-The ACD was incorporated on 30 July 1985 (Registered Company No 1934644). - 5.1.2 Registered Office and Head Office:
+5.1.1 The Authorised Corporate Director of the Company is Tutman Fund Solutions Limited which is a private company limited by shares incorporated in England and Wales under the Companies Act 1985.
+The ACD was incorporated on 30 July 1985 (Registered Company No 1934644).

-Exchange Building St John's Street Chichester West Sussex PO19 1UP
+Registered Office and Head Office: Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP.

-Share Capital: Issued and paid up £50,000 Ordinary shares of £1 each.

-5.1.3 The ACD is responsible for managing and administering the Company's affairs in compliance with the FCA Regulations.
+- 5.1.2 Share Capital: Issued and paid up to £50,000 Ordinary shares of £1 each. - 5.1.3 The ACD is responsible for managing and administering the Company's affairs in compliance with the FCA Regulations.

-As at the date of this Prospectus, the ACD acts as authorised fund manager or authorised corporate director of the FCA-authorised funds set out in Appendix 9.
+As at the date of this Prospectus, the ACD acts as authorised fund manager or authorised corporate director of the FCA-authorised funds set out in 0.